Packing & Storage Tips

 Removeable Legs Tables that have removable legs should be broken down to save space.

-Sofas and Loveseats Sofas and love seats can be stored on end to save floor space.
+Sofas and Loveseats Sofas and loveseats can sometimes be stored on end to save floor space, depending on how they are made.
 Wrap cushions in plastic and place on top of sofas.

 Sharp or Heavy Objects Avoid placing sharp or heavy objects on top of upholstered furniture.

-Mattresses If you stand mattresses on their side, prop them up so they stand straight.
-They may tend to bend out of shape and become lumpy.
+Mattresses If you stand mattresses on their sides, prop them up so they stand straight.
+Otherwise, they tend to bend out of shape and become lumpy.

-Metal Items Wipe any items made of metal - bikes, metal tables, tools, etc. - with machine oil to prevent rusting.
+Metal Items Lightly wipe any items made of metal - bikes, metal tables, tools, etc. - with a thin coat of machine oil to prevent rusting.